kivy/kivy/doc/sources/guide/packaging-windows.rst

 If you wish to use Gstreamer, you'll need to further modify the spec file.

 #.
 Kivy does some magic when trying to find which version of gstreamer
-   and and its bindings are available.
-In order for pyinstaller to find the correct gstreamer modules you have to import core.video in the spec file before doing anything::
+   and its bindings are available.
+In order for pyinstaller to find the correct gstreamer modules, you have to import core.video in the spec file before doing anything::

        from kivy.tools.packaging.pyinstaller_hooks import install_hooks